Emily Trott Ovarian Cancer PhD Top-Up Scholarship

 Shortlisted applicants may be asked to attend a selection panel

 -field of research

 - performance at interview (if applicable)

-Candidates can only be offered this scholarship once.
+Students can only be offered this scholarship once.
 Any withdrawal from the program forfeits the scholarship.

-Candidates may be in receipt of other scholarships or grants administered by UniSA.
+Students may be in receipt of other scholarships or grants administered by UniSA.